renatolond/blog/_posts/2018-07-20-setting-up-the-development-environment-for-mastodon-on-arch-linux.md

 ⚠️ Do not use this guide for running a production instance. ⚠️ \\
 Refer to [how to run a mastodon instance using Arch Linux](/2018/07/13/running-a-mastodon-instance-using-archlinux) instead.

+Questions are super welcome, you can contact me using any of the methods listed in the [about page](/about).
+Also if you notice that something doesn't seem right, don't hesitate to hit me up.

 As with the other guide, I tested the steps on this guide on a virtual machine and they should work if you copy-paste them.
 Things might not work well if your computer has less than 2GB of ram.

 ---